Parabeac/parabeac_core/README.md

 ## Running the conversion

+We currently support both Sketch and Figma.
+See below for running the conversion for both Sketch and Figma.

+### Sketch
 Follow these steps in order to run Parabeac Core on your local environment:
 1. Clone PBCore repo in order to get the code on your machine
 2. If you have any plugins make sure to put the plugins in the plugin folder